Mickey Rourke: Personal life

-Wild Orchid co-star Carré Otis was briefly a cause célèbre following the release of the film owing to rumors that she and then-lover Rourke filmed an unsimulated sex scene.
-Otis married Rourke on June 26, 1992.
+Rourke married Wild Orchid co-star Carré Otis on June 26, 1992.
 In 1994, Rourke was arrested on suspicion of spousal abuse.
-The charges were later dropped.
-The couple reconciled and also starred together in Exit in Red, but their marriage ended in December 1998.
-Otis and writer Hugo Schwyzer co-wrote Beauty, Disrupted: A Memoir, an autobiography that detailed Otis' marriage to Rourke that was published in October 2011 by HarperCollins.
+The charges were later dropped and the couple reconciled before starring together in Exit in Red.
+Their marriage ultimately ended in December 1998.

 In November 2007, Rourke was arrested again, this time on DUI charges in Miami Beach.

-In numerous TV and print interviews, he attributes his comeback after 14 years to his agent David A. Unger, weekly meetings with a psychiatrist, "Steve", and a Catholic priest, Father Peter Colapietro.
-Rourke has been described as a "real good Catholic" by friend Tom Sizemore.
+In numerous TV and print interviews, he attributes his comeback after 14 years to his agent David A. Unger, weekly meetings with a psychiatrist, "Steve", a Catholic priest, Father Peter Colapietro, and his dogs.
+Rourke had been described as a "real good Catholic" by late friend Tom Sizemore.

 From 2009 to 2015, Rourke was in a relationship with Ukrainian-born German model Anastassija Makarenko.

-Mickey stated during an interview with Piers Morgan on July 12, 2022, he has been single for the past 7 years.
+Rourke stated during an interview with Piers Morgan on July 12, 2022, he has been single for the past 7 years.
+In 2023, it was revealed that Rourke had begun training in Brazilian jiu-jitsu.